clach04/pebble_watchface_framework/README.md

       * https://github.com/clach04/watchface_CapNion/blob/master/src/watch_config.h + the resources (font and image) that make this different from the basic template)
   * https://github.com/clach04/watchface_Paragade - NOTE slightly more complicated than JupiterMass and CapNion as it has a custom ticker (and setup/cleanup)
       * See https://github.com/clach04/watchface_ParaGade/blob/master/src/watch_config.h and https://github.com/clach04/watchface_ParaGade/blob/master/src/main.c
+  * https://github.com/clach04/watchface_spawn - has a number of branches showing different ideas and formats for a watchface with changes only made in watch_config.h